Easy Ways To Spot A Toxic, Passive-Aggressive Person

 10. They procrastinate to get out of doing things.

 Someone with toxic passive-aggressive tendencies might try to take their time to do things so they don’t have to do them.
 This delaying tactic helps them to miss deadlines without hurting anyone’s feelings.
-They might also use weaponized incompetence to get out of having to do things — you’ll be so annoyed that you’ll just take over and do it yourself!
+They might also use weaponized incompetence—which according to Psychology Today is described as demonstrating an inability to get out of doing something.
+You’ll be so annoyed that you’ll just take over and do it yourself!

 11. They keep score of little grievances.